-Platelet Rich Plasma Injection Therapy and Treatments (PRP)
+Platelet Rich Plasma (PRP) Injection Therapy

 During the past several years, much has been written about a preparation called Platelet Rich Plasma (PRP) and its potential effectiveness in the treatment of injuries.